-Module name Politik und Geschichte der europäischen Integration Module name in Politics and History of European Integration / Politics et English/French Histoire de l'intégration européenne Level of qualification/degree Master's module / MA International Relations (MIB) program hosting the module ' ' Module number 88-030-MIB18-H-0918 Responsible faculty GGF Module coordinator Prof. Dr. Klaus Brummer Credit points (ECTS credits) 15 Skills In-depth problem-oriented knowledge of historical and systematic knowledge of the processes of European integration at different levels of action.
+Module name Europavertiefung 1: Europäische Integration Module name in Specialization European Studies 1: European Integration / English/French Spécialisation Etudes Européennes 1 : Intégration européenne Level of qualification/degree Master's module / MA International Relations (MIB) program hosting the module Module number 88-030-MIB21-H-0424 Responsible faculty GGF Module coordinator Prof. Dr. Klaus Brummer Credit points (ECTS credits) 15 Skills In-depth problem-oriented knowledge of systematic knowledge of the political and legal processes of European integration at different levels of action.
 Ability to present (orally and in writing), to analyze as well as to critically reflect on relevant events, concepts and model ideas in relation to realities and developments of European integration.
 Contents/Topics Contents and topics are determined by the Université de Fribourg / University of Fribourg.
-Formal requirements for participation none Teaching or examination language German or English or French Teaching and learning methods/ types of courses The course types are determined by the Université de Fribourg / University of Fribourg.
+Formal requirements for participation None Teaching or examination language German or English or French Teaching and learning methods/ types of courses The course types are determined by the Université de Fribourg / University of Fribourg.
 ECTS awarding criteria The requirements for the award of ECTS credits are determined by the Université de Fribourg / University of Fribourg.
-Workload/allocation of ECTS credits within the module 15 ECTS = 450 hours The distribution of ECTS credits within the module is determined by the Université de Fribourg / University of Fribourg.
+Workload/allocation of ECTS credits within the module 15 ECTS credits = 450 hours The distribution of ECTS credits within the module is determined by the Université de Fribourg / University of Fribourg.
 Module grade The type and scope of the module examination are determined by the Université de Fribourg / University of Fribourg.
 Applicability to other degree programs /course admittance Course rotation Winter semester Subjects involved Political Science: International Relations Remarks Required module in the context of the specialization "European Studies" of the Master's program in International Relations.
 The module is completed at the Université de Fribourg / University of Fribourg.
 The on-site module responsibility lies with the Chair of European Studies.